 Outer West London (e.g. Greenford, Southall)

 Do private landlords in Ealing have to get a licence?

-Ealing introduced additional and selective landlord licensing, on 1st January 2017, to help private renters in the borough.
-Every rented property of two or more floors, shared by four or more people forming two or more households (meaning four people who aren’t members of the same family) but who share cooking facilities, a bathroom or toilet, must be registered with the council by the landlord.
+Every rented property shared by four or more people who aren’t all members of the same family, but who share a kitchen, a bathroom or toilet, must be registered with the council by the landlord.